Omar-Hasbini/University_of_Basel-Spring_2025-Operating_Systems-Project/README.md

 Final commit:

 Installation:
+To build and install the project locally: git pull make install

-To compile:
+To uninstall:
-./bootstrap
-./configure
-sudo make install
+make uninstall
-sudo cp ./src/note /usr/local/bin/note
-sudo chmod +x /usr/local/bin/note
-TODO: Find out how to automate systemwide instalation